James Hargreaves invented the Spinning Jenny in 1764.

 Two questions for you, dear reader and fellow PR professional, to meditate on as I stitch this thought together:

-1. Imagine yourself in business in the early days of the industrial revolution, and someone came by and described the Spinning Jenny to you.
+1. Imagine yourself in business in the early days of the Industrial Revolution, and someone came by and described the Spinning Jenny to you.
 How would you react?
 What actions would you take?

 2. Despite being such a disruptive invention, you’ll have to go to a museum to find a Spinning Jenny now.
 What will the world look like when your digital tools are a thousand times more potent than Facebook is today?